The Trouble with Trillions: Reception

 In its original broadcast, "The Trouble with Trillions" finished 51st in ratings for the week of March 30–April 5, 1998, with a Nielsen rating of 7.5, equivalent to approximately 7.4 million viewing households.
 It was the third highest-rated show on the Fox network that week, following World's Wildest Police Videos and Melrose Place.

 Since airing, the episode has received mixed reviews from television critics.
 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, did not enjoy the episode, calling it, "Rather dull and unfunny", adding, "A mediocre episode at best that makes Burns out to be altruistic (which he's not) and very stupid in letting Castro have his money (which he so wouldn't)."
 The Daily Telegraph characterized the episode as one of "The 10 Best Simpsons TV Episodes".
 The article noted the episode contained "one of the few gags in comedy history about relying too heavily on surveillance photography in spying".

 Ian Jones and Steve Williams for Off the Telly criticized all of season 9 for lacking an episode that centered on Burns, as they consider Burns to be the crux of many good episodes, though they noted that "The Trouble with Trillions" came the closest, with Burns having a supporting role.
 In a review of The Simpsons' ninth season, Isaac Mitchell-Frey of the Herald Sun described the episode as "brilliant", and highlighted it along with episodes "Bart Carny" and "The Joy of Sect".

 In the United Kingdom, the episode was screened on BBC Two in January 1999, before any other episode from season six or later were seen by viewers on the channel, as part of a night of Cuba-themed programming.
 The episode had made its UK premiere in June 1998, by the program's primary rights holder in the country, Sky One.

+Alasdair Wilkins writes "Given The Simpsons’ longstanding fondness for doing a self-contained first act that connects only tenuously with the main story—seriously, they were making fun of themselves for that at least as far back as season 12’s 'Tennis The Menace,' which aired nearly 15 years ago—there’s no shortage of candidates for the story that travels farthest from beginning to end.
+But of all the great shaggy dog stories in the show’s long history, few can rival what we get in 'The Trouble With Trillions,' which starts with Springfield celebrating New Year’s and ends with Homer, Mr. Burns, and Smithers on a raft, drifting in the middle of the Caribbean Sea.
+The episode is a good example of the show’s skill at comedic escalation, starting with some relatively—at least by the show’s standards—grounded riffing on the scourge of tax day and then moving into a cockeyed caper about Mr. Burns stealing a trillion dollars from the government, all in the form of a single Harry S Truman-approved bill."